 Wirthwein AG purchased the Spiegelhauer company in Erbach in October 2007 and initially continued the manufacture for automotive parts at the same location.
 The production was finally relocated to Mühltal into Factory II.

 The board of directors of Wirthwein AG was expanded on July 01.
 Frank Wirthwein is responsible for "Sales", Marcus Wirthwein for "Technology" and Rainer Zepke for "Finances".
 Udo Wirthwein remains as chairman of the board.
 Frank and Marcus Wirthwein as well as Rainer Zepke have been board of directors of Riegler GmbH & Co.
 KG since then.

-The creation of additional clean rooms forms an outstanding base for further growth.
-Riegler GmbH & Co.
-KG has more than 250 employees.
-Our training has tradition.
-Many employees are former apprentices.
-Periods of employment of 40, even 50 years were and are not uncommon.
+The creation of additional clean rooms provides an excellent basis for further growth.
+Riegler now employs more than 250 people.
+The company is pushing the training of its own junior staff in order to respond to the impending shortage of skilled workers.
+Many employees are former trainees.
+Long periods of employment with the company were and are not uncommon.